MatMasIt/notesArchive/README.md

 The notes are mostly in Italian (I am italian and attending an Italian school)

-As of 27/04/2021, also my school notes are added here with stackedit
+As of 27/04/2021, also the notes actually taken at school are here (thanks to Stackedit and my tablet)